Modern Discontent

 On one hand, elevated levels of ACEII may attenuate the negative consequences of ACEII downregulation and competitive binding between Ang-II and SARS-COV2 with ACEII receptors.
 However, greater levels of ACEII may make one more susceptible to viral invasion given the abundance of vulnerable receptors.

 In contrast, lower ACEII levels may reduce binding availability for SARS-COV2 and thus may limit viral infection.
-However, any viral infection may lead to quick dysregulation of RAS and buildup of Ang-II, causing hypertension and worsening symptoms
+However, any viral infection may lead to quick dysregulation of RAS and buildup of Ang-II, causing hypertension and worsening symptoms7.

 Nonetheless, the direct action of SARS-COV2 on RAS is well-known and is a key feature of the virus’ pathogenesis.